Military art: Ancient world

 Art depicting military themes has existed throughout history.
 The Battlefield Palette, a cosmetic palette from the Protodynastic Period of Egypt (circa ~3500 to 3000 BC) is incomplete, but shows prisoners being led away, and wild animals feasting on the dead.
 The Narmer Palette from the same period shows a military victory in a more symbolic style.
 The Stele of the Vultures, about 2,500 BC, is one of a number of Mesopotamian "victory stelae".
-Also around 2,500 BC, the earliest known depiction of a city being besieged is found in the tomb of Inti, an unofficial from the 21st nome of Upper Egypt, who lived during the late Fifth Dynasty.
+Also around 2,500 BC, the earliest known depiction of a city being besieged is found in the tomb of Inti, an official from the 21st nome of Upper Egypt, who lived during the late Fifth Dynasty.
 The scene shows Egyptian soldiers scaling the walls of a near eastern fortress on ladders.
 Although the Battle of Kadesh in 1274 BC appears to have been inconclusive, reliefs erected by Ramesses II show him scattering his Hittite opponents with his chariot.

 Surviving Assyrian art mainly consists of large stone reliefs showing detailed scenes of either military campaigns or hunting; the Lachish reliefs are an example of the former.
 The ancient Greek Parthenon Marbles show lengthy parades of the city's volunteer cavalry force, and many Greek vases show scenes of combat.
 In Han dynasty China, a famous stone relief of c.
 150–170 AD from the Wu family shrines shows a battle between cavalry forces in the Campaign against Dong Zhuo.

 In Ancient Roman art the most elaborate Roman triumphal columns showed very long reliefs of military campaigns winding round the body of huge columns; among the most impressive are those of Trajan and Marcus Aurelius in Rome.
 The Alexander Mosaic is a large and dramatic battle scene showing Alexander the Great defeating Darius III of Persia; it is a floor mosaic excavated from Pompeii, probably copying a lost painting.
 Many Hellenistic and Roman sarcophagi showed crowded scenes of combat, sometimes mythological (an amazonomachy is a term for a scene of battle between Amazons and Greeks), and usually not relating to a particular battle; these were not necessarily used to bury people with military experience.
 Such scenes had a great influence on Renaissance battle scenes.
 By the Late Roman Empire the reverse of coins very often showed soldiers and carried an inscription praising 'our boys', no doubt in hope of delaying the next military revolt.